Fillmore District, San Francisco: African-American community

 Although some African Americans were present in the Fillmore District after the 1906 San Francisco earthquake, it would not be until WWII that the Fillmore District and San Francisco as a whole began to have a large African-American population.
 Between the years of 1940 and 1950, the African American population of San Francisco grew from 4,836 to 43,460, from 0.5% to 4.5% of the city's total population.
 A vast majority of these African Americans lived in the Fillmore District.
 The Japanese internment in 1942 had left a large number of unoccupied homes and businesses within the Fillmore, and the shipbuilding industry and wartime economy created by WWII brought a large number of wartime jobs into the city.
 Additionally, many African Americans had left the south in the Great Migration in order to escape Jim Crow laws.

 This influx of African Americans during and after WWII created racial tension.
 Many African Americans were forced to live in certain neighborhoods of the city.
 The Civil Rights Movement succeeded in making significant legal gains for African Americans and many other ethnic groups.
-However, there are still significant social tensions which still exist today.
+However, there are significant social tensions which still exist today.
 After the war, the African American population contributed significantly to the growing jazz culture in the Fillmore, with clubs, such as Jimbo's Bop City (ca 1950–1965), flourishing there.
 In addition, the trend of African American migration to the city and the district continued at a fast pace until it reached a peak of about 13 percent in the 1970s.

 During the 1970s the Fillmore District was at the forefront of the redevelopment effort going on in the city.
 Many people ascribe the decline of the Fillmore district as a center for jazz and African Americans to this redevelopment.
 Since redevelopment started in the 1970s, the African American population in San Francisco went from around 13 percent to just under 6 percent of the overall population in 2010.